Below is a description of the typical sequence of events in the career of a Penn AMCS grad student.

 Also during the second year, Ph.D. students may choose to write a masters thesis, which is an expository paper of about 30 pages.
 This provides experience in learning mathematics and/or its applications on one's own, and presenting it in writing -- experience that is valuable later, when writing the Ph.D. thesis.
 Writing a masters thesis also enables students to obtain a masters degree on the way to the Ph.D.
 (The masters thesis is also a good idea for students who are uncertain whether to continue to pursue the Ph.D., or whether to graduate with a masters degree.)
 AMCS Ph.D. students can also obtain a masters degree if they have completed 10 approved graduate courses, with two on an advanced topic.

 As statistics is the language of experimental data analysis, students in the AMCS Ph.D. program are encouraged to attain a reasonable proficiency in statistics.
-For students working on problems that make extensive usage of experimental data, this recommendation becomes a requirement.
-This can be accomplished by taking a statistics course, at the level of STAT 541, or STAT 512.
-Students should accomplish this requirement by the end of their second year.
+This can be accomplished by taking a statistics course, such as STAT 915, or STAT 970.
 AMCS Ph.D. students are also strongly encouraged to develop a proficiency in computer programming, which can be facilitated by taking programming courses specifically designed for this purpose.

-Second-year students typically spend much of the following summer at Penn participating in research connected to their field of study.
+Second-year students typically spend much of the following summer at Penn working with their thesis advisor on research connected to their field of study.
 Some opportunities also exist for graduate students to teach an undergraduate course in one of the two six-week summer sessions.
-(This is voluntary, and provides teaching experience and an additional stipend.)
+(This is voluntary, and provides additional teaching experience and a stipend.)
 The same is true for third and fourth-year students

 A third year student meets regularly with their his/her thesis advisor, who typically gives them research papers to read in order to help them prepare for the Ph.D.
 Oral Exam and write their Thesis proposal.
 Third year students typically take the Ph.D.
 Oral Exam by the end of the Fall semester.
 Students may also take more advanced courses, typically "topics" courses in areas of their interest that often go beyond what is available in textbooks, and may take independent study courses, in which they work with a faculty member one-on-one.
 In their third year, students participate actively in seminars in their area of mathematics and its applications.
 By the end of the third year, students generally have a well-defined thesis topic, and may have some preliminary research results.
 Students spend much of the following summer advancing those results.